cawdry-dev/crt-hass/INSTALLATION.md

 2. Restart Home Assistant
 3. Reinstall the integration with the latest version
 4. Try adding the integration again

+### API Configuration Issues

+#### "Service Unavailable" or HTML responses instead of data
+If you see HTML responses or "Service Unavailable" errors, this usually indicates:

+1. **Missing required parameters** - The Canal & River Trust API requires specific parameters including `fields`
+2. **Malformed requests** - Ensure all required parameters are properly formatted

+**What you'll see in logs:**
+- "API returned HTML error page instead of JSON data"
+- HTML content in error responses

+**Solution:**
+- Ensure you're using the latest version of the integration (1.0.1+)
+- Check that the `fields` parameter is included in API requests
+- Verify the API endpoint URL is correct

 ### No Data Appearing
 1. Check Home Assistant logs for API errors